cloudou/bitwarden-clients/apps/browser/docs/autofill/services/dom-element-visibility-service-analysis.md

         }

         const domQueryService = new DomQueryService();
-        const domElementVisibilityService = new DomElementVisibilityService(inlineMenuContentService);
+        const domElementVisibilityService = new DomElementVisibilityService(
+          inlineMenuContentService,
+        );
         const inlineMenuFieldQualificationService = new InlineMenuFieldQualificationService();
         const autofillOverlayContentService = new AutofillOverlayContentService(
           domQueryService,